Manage job inputs

 For example, `r"trainer\.private"` filters out the `trainer.private` key rather than the `private` key under the `trainer` object.

-Note that the `r` prefix above denotes a raw string.
+The `r` prefix in the preceding example denotes a raw string.

 </Note>

-If the code above is packaged and run as a job, the input types of the job will be:
+If you package and run the preceding code as a job, the input types of the job are:

 ```json theme={null}